PhD Study with a Disability, Chronic Illness or Learning Difficulty

 - Ask about extended loan periods at the library – University libraries may offer extensions on loan period for disabled students who require more time with resources.
 If your library does not advertise such a service, consider asking if it can make arrangements in your case.

-- Practice presentations carefully and use visual cues - Giving a conference paper or other talk can be difficult if you struggle with reading, particularly if this causes you to become self-conscious.
+- Practise presentations carefully and use visual cues – Giving a conference paper or other talk can be difficult if you struggle with reading, particularly if this causes you to become self-conscious.
 You may find it easier to structure presentations around visual material rather than reading from a written paper.
 Rehearsing presentations in advance can also make you more confident.
-Supervisors, fellow PhD students and significant others might be willing to provide audiences for practice presentations.

 Managing writing and drafting